OpenVPN/openvpn/doc/man-sections/protocol-options.rst

   Chacha20-Poly1305 if the underlying SSL library (and its configuration) supports it.

+  Starting with OpenVPN 2.7 the special keyword :code:`DEFAULT` can be used in the string and is replaced by the default ciphers.
+This can be used to add an additional allowed cipher to the allowed ciphers, e.g.
+  :code:`DEFAULT:AES-192-CBC` to use the default ciphers but also allow :code:`AES-192-CBC`.

   Cipher negotiation is enabled in client-server mode only.
 I.e. if ``--mode`` is set to `server` (server-side, implied by setting ``--server`` ), or if ``--pull`` is specified (client-side, implied by